Tylogix - iSeries SQL Tips and Techniques

 |

-Execute CL Commands from SQL
+Call Programs or Execute CL Commands from SQL

 The

-technique is simple: Simply call QCMDEXC, add the command as a parameter and
+technique is simple: Simply call QCMDEXC, add the command

-the length of the command as a subsequent parameter, with the lenght in the numeric format shown
+subsequent parameter, with the lenght in the

-below.
-For example, here is an override, followed by a call:
+override, followed by a call:

-CALL QCMDEXC('OVRDBF
+QCMDEXC('OVRDBF FROMFILE(FILEA)

-FROMFILE(FILEA) TOFILE(FILEB)',0000000036.00000);
+TOFILE(FILEB)',0000000036.00000);

 or